5-year courses in eleven engineering specialities

 Final course project

 These courses last three years.
 They are open to young people under the age of 30 with a BTS-DUT (2-year vocational training certificates) or bachelor’s degree wishing to pursue their studies after three years of professional experience, on an apprenticeship scheme.
-Sandwich course students are awarded the INSA Strasbourg diploma in partnership with the ITII Alsace.
-50% of the training time is spent in the company.
+Sandwich course students are awarded the INSA Strasbourg diploma in partnership with the ITII Alsace and with Polyvia formation for the plastics engineering sandwich course (50% of the training time is spent in the company).

 5 engineering specialties: